 Components Of the College Application

-Standardized Test Scores Most colleges require a student's SAT or ACT scores so students must send scores to the colleges they are applying to from the College Board website.
+SAT or ACT Most colleges require a student's SAT or ACT scores.
 Each time you register for the SAT or the ACT, you will receive four free score reports, use them!
 It doesn't help to see you scores first because colleges will take your best scores from all the times you've taken the test.
 Additional score reports cost $12 per college.
 Check the "SAT/ACT" tab for more info on standardized tests and test optional schools (aka. schools that don't require an SAT score for admission).

 Application Form Students will have to fill out an application form to provide basic information about themselves and their education.
 Once you know what schools you will apply to, its time to identify and start the application.
 Some colleges have their own application while many use the Common App.
 Check below for more information about the Common App.